kind2-mc/kind2/doc/usr/source/9_other/11_minimal_correction_set.rst

 .. _9_other/11_minimal_correction_set:

-Minimal Correction Set
+Minimal Cut Set
 ======================

-The minimal correction set generation is a post-analysis treatement that computes a minimal subset of the model elements (contract items, equations or node calls) such that the system become unsafe if we remove these assumptions.
+The minimal cut set generation is a post-analysis treatement that computes a minimal subset of the model elements (contract items, equations or node calls) such that the system become unsafe if we remove these assumptions.

-To enable minimal correction set generation, run
+To enable minimal cut set generation, run

 .. code-block:: none